-^{}Begin, Add, Drop and Withdraw dates vary with certain classes and are listed on the course schedule.
+^{}For courses with alternate begin and end dates, please see InsideCBU for alternate add, drop and withdraw dates.
 For Online and Professional Studies semester dates, please refer to the Online and Professional Studies Calendar.

-University Calendar 2012 - 2013
+University Calendar 2014 - 2015

-SPRING SEMESTER 2013 ≡
+SPRING SEMESTER 2015 ≡

 - 2 Offices Open

-- 7 Semester Financial Clearance Deadline
+- 5 Semester Financial Clearance Deadline

-- 9 Classes Begin
+- 7 Classes Begin

-- Board of Trustees Meeting 11
+- 9 Board of Trustees Meeting

-- 16 Last Day to Add a Class for Credit
+- 14 Last Day to Add a Class for Credit

-- Martin Luther King Jr. Holiday (no classes, offices closed) 21
+- 19 Martin Luther King Jr. Holiday (no classes, offices closed)

-- 23 Last Day to Drop a Class with Refund
+- 21 Last Day to Drop a Class with Refund

-- Last Day to Turn in Credit/No Credit Request 23

-Graduation Application Deadline for May and August 2013 graduation
+2 Graduation Application Deadline for May and August 2015 graduation

-- Last Day to Withdraw from a Class with "W" (no refund) 8 - 11-15 Spring Break (no classes) - 28-29 Good Friday Holiday (no classes, offices closed at 12:00 noon on the 28th) - Easter Observance (no classes) 30-Apr 1
+- 6 Last Day to Withdraw from a Class with "W" (no refund) - 16-20 Spring Break (no classes)

-- Offices Open 1

-- 2 Classes Resume

-- Semester Closes 30
+- 3 Good Friday Holiday (no classes, offices closed) - 4-6 Easter Observance (classes resume at 4:00pm on the 6th, offices closed) - 22 Offices Open - 28 Semester Closes

-- 3 Board of Trustees Meeting - 3 Graduate Commencement Exercises
+- 1 Board of Trustees Meeting - 2 Commencement Exercises